Degree Requirements

 Students should select a topic whose research and explication is completely manageable within a single year.
 When completed, a qualifying paper—including but not limited to text, footnotes, bibliography, and illustrations—should not exceed 30-40 pages in length.

-It is the student's responsibility to propose a topic and to select an advisor from the graduate faculty.
+It is the student's responsibility to propose a topic and to select an advisor from the graduate faculty, with the support of the qualifying paper seminar instructor.
 Written proposals must be submitted to, and approved by, both the advisor and the committee before the student may proceed.
 Students are encouraged to complete proposals by the end of their fourth graduate semester.
-Detailed guidelines are available from the Fashion and Textile Stduies department.
+Detailed guidelines are available from the Fashion and Textile Studies department.

 Time Requirement for Degree Completion

-Students matriculating full time will have three years to complete all degree requirements, including the qualifying paper (two years of coursework plus one year to write and complete the qualifying paper).
-Part-time students will have five years to complete all degree requirements (a maximum of four years of coursework plus one year to write and complete the qualifying paper).
+Students matriculating full time will have three years to complete all degree requirements, including the qualifying paper (two years of coursework plus one year of Maintenance of Matriculation to write and complete the qualifying paper).
+Part-time students will have five years to complete all degree requirements (a maximum of four years of coursework plus one year of Maintenance of Matriculation to write and complete the qualifying paper).